 BOARD

-MARTHA MOYLAN BOARD MEMBER
+MARTHA MOYLAN PRESIDENT

 Martha Moylan has been a resident of Oak Park since 2007.
 She has been active with theater her whole life – as an actor, audience member, patron, and parent volunteer.
 Martha is the founder and principal of MMK Consulting, Inc., a boutique, WBE certified firm that specializes in corporate real estate consulting.
 She holds an MBA from the University of Notre Dame and a BA in psychology and mass communication, with a minor in sociology from Saint Mary’s College, IN.
 She is the mother of two fabulous teenagers.